voytekresearch/syncological/README.md

 ## Dependencies.

-The R and Python (combined() code has substantial dependencies.
+The R and Python code has substantial dependencies.
 It you already have basic scientific installs of each, these should be easy to fulfill.
 That said, I've not created a proper install file so you'll have to do it by hand.

 The Python dependencies are: